Jacobsdal

 Jacobsdal is a small farming town in the Free State province of South Africa with various crops under irrigation, such as grapes, potatoes, lucerne, and groundnuts.
-The town was layout in 1859 by Christoffel Jacobs on his farm Kalkfontein, and today houses 3,504 inhabitants.
+The town was laid out in 1859 by Christoffel Jacobs on his farm Kalkfontein, and the population was 3,504 in 2011.

 Early history

 It is a small attractive town on the Riet River, and in the 19th century it was near the boundary between the Orange Free State and the Cape Colony.
 Its district boundaries date back to 1834 when the Cape Colony negotiated with the Griqua Captain, Andries Waterboer.
 The town was established in 1859 on the farm Kalkfontein, 'lime spring'.
 The town was named after the farm's owner, Christoffel Johannes Jacobs.
 It obtained municipal status in 1860.
 At that time, the Jacobsdal district was one of the largest districts in the Orange Free State republic.

 Diamonds

 In 1867 when diamonds were discovered in South Africa, the most important alluvial diamond diggings were in the Jacobsdal district.
 After the discovery, the Cape Colony claimed the largest part of the Jacobsdal district.
 However, in 1871 the Orange Free State republic's government received £90 000 from the British Crown in compensation for the land taken.